Temmyogunbo/Hello-Books/README.md

 [![Test Coverage](https://codeclimate.com/github/codeclimate/codeclimate/badges/coverage.svg?branch=development)](https://codeclimate.com/github/codeclimate/codeclimate/coverage)
 # HelloBooks

-Hello-Books is a simple application that helps manage a library and its processes like stocking, tracking and renting books.
+HelloBooks is a simple application that helps manage a library and its processes like stocking, tracking and renting books.
 With this application users are able to find and rent books.
 It is built on react, javascript front-end frame-work, and Postgres as database

 ## Getting Started